betaflight/betaflight/docs/Serial.md

 ## Serial Configuration

 Serial port configuration is best done via the configurator.
-You can use the CLI too but the commands are reserved for developers and advanced users.

 Configure serial ports first, then enable/disable features that use the ports.
 To configure SoftSerial ports the SOFTSERIAL feature must be also be enabled.